ocaml/dune/doc/papers/ocaml-2021/memo.md

 "stopping the world" and traversing the "frozen" dependency graph to see if concurrent computations might have deadlocked by waiting for each other.
 The approach used by Tenacious is conceptually simple but introduces a delay between the creation of a dependency cycle and its detection.
+Memo reports dependency cycle errors without delay, and uses the human-readable annotations supplied to `create` to make it easier to understand and debug cycles.

 Compared to the incremental computation libraries mentioned above, the current implementation of Memo makes one unusual design choice.
 Incremental, Adapton and